Potential of Minor Conifer Species

 Investigating the range of conifer species available for commercial forestry on marginal agricultural land in Ireland

-This research project is being led by Dr Niall Farrelly and assisted by PhD Walsh Fellow Richard Walsh hopes to examine forestry options on marginal agricultural land.
+This research project was led by Dr Niall Farrelly and assisted by PhD Walsh Fellow Richard Walsh examining forestry options on marginal agricultural land.

 While over 200 species of conifer species exist, the species deemed to have potential are limited to perhaps 20.
 While Sitka spruce, Lodgepole pine, Norway spruce and Japanese larch are well represented, making up approximately 95% of the coniferous species, other species could be considered of minor importance but may be worth examining.

-This research will provide critical information on the suitability of these species, on land deemed marginal for economic agriculture.
-Specific objectives of the study are as follows:
+This research provided critical information on the suitability of these species, on land deemed marginal for economic agriculture.
+Specific objectives of the study were as follows: